A Short Hike

 Golden Feathers: Golden feathers enhance the character’s abilities, allowing for additional jumps or extended climbing.
 The feathers are literally and metaphorically a form of “growth”.
 Collecting them allows you to progress and unlock more areas until you reach the top.

-Mountain Top: The game’s main objective is to reach the peak of a tall mountain—initially inaccessible to the player.
+Mountain Top: The game’s main objective is to reach the peak of a tall mountain.
 The goal of getting to the top sets a clear, but ephemeral measurement of the player’s progress.

-NPCs: NPCs provide the player with tasks that offer both growth and narrative depth.
-While the quests themselves grant golden feathers and encourage exploration; NPCs add a layer of storytelling and character development.
+NPCs: NPCs provide the player with tasks which offer both growth and narrative depth.
+While the quests themselves grant golden feathers and encourage exploration.
+NPCs add a layer of storytelling and character development.

 Quests: Each of the quests focuses on a unique aspect of the game while granting the player more feathers.
 The existence of these quests incentivizes the player to actively search for NPCs.